-There are 30 fish species that occur within the Meduxnekeag Watershed (Baum 1982; MDIFW 2008; DFO Canada 2018a).
+There are 30 fish species that occur within the Meduxnekeag Subbasin (Baum 1982; MDIFW 2008; DFO Canada 2018a).
+These species are discussed and presented in the text and table included in Section 2.7.
 The populations of diadromous fish species, particularly Atlantic salmon, have been substantially reduced from historical abundances because of fish passage and habitat concerns both within and outside of the watershed.
-Atlantic salmon require access to cool, clear freshwater streams with suitable depth, flow, and cobble/gravel substrate for spawning with similar requirements for the rearing of juveniles.
-As individuals mature, they require downstream access to the ocean, where they mature, then migrate back to their natal streams to spawn (see Section 2.7.3.3.4 for specific habitat requirements by life stage).
-Access to the Meduxnekeag River Watershed by adult Atlantic salmon is restricted by barriers both in the Saint John River (dams), as well as in the Meduxnekeag River (culverts and water quality).
+Atlantic salmon require access to cool, clear, freshwater streams with suitable depth, flow, and cobble/gravel substrate for spawning with similar requirements for the rearing of juveniles.
+As individuals mature, they require downstream access to the ocean, where they mature, then migrate back to their natal streams to spawn (see the text and table in Section 2.7.3.3.4 for specific habitat requirements by life stage).
+Access to the Meduxnekeag River Subbasin by adult Atlantic salmon is restricted by physical barriers both in the Saint John River (dams), as well as in the Meduxnekeag River (culverts).
+In addition, access to certain areas of the Meduxnekeag River Subbasin is restricted due to poor water quality conditions (see Section 2.5 for detail).